In

 of sustainability

-are provided in my previous blog article:
+are provided in my previous blog:

 A